Credit Scoring in the United States of America

 What is a FICO Score?

 A FICO Score is a three-digit number calculated from data from borrowers’ credit reports at three of the US’ major consumer reporting agencies: Experian, TransUnion, and Equifax.
 The overall FICO Score range is between 300 and 850.
 Borrowers with a score of 670 or higher are considered highly dependable in paying their debts on time, while those who fall under the 580 to 669 score range may be less dependable but will have the chance to have their credit or loan applications approved.
-Borrowers with a score of 580 and below are considered risky.
+Conversely, borrowers with a score of 580 and below are considered risky.
 According to FICO, about 190 million Americans have FICO Scores.

 According to the Consumer Financial Protection Bureau, one in 10 adults, or approximately 26 million Americans, as of 2021 mainly complete transactions using cash or debit cards, making them credit invisible.
 Meaning, they have little to no credit history with any of the three major credit bureaus and have no way of proving their creditworthiness.
-Without credit history, they are unable to build their credit score and access financial products.
+Without a credit history, they are unable to build their credit score and access financial products.

-As if building credit history and credit score is not hard enough, the year 2020 became especially turbulent for many borrowers.
+As if building credit history and credit score are not hard enough, 2020 became especially turbulent for many borrowers.
 Because of the economic effects of the COVID-19 pandemic, 21% of Americans were denied credit due to their low credit scores.
 Millennials were the hardest hit by the credit climate during the pandemic, with 32% of them having their credit applications denied.
 Meanwhile, only 22% of Gen Xs and 11% of Baby Boomers experienced rejection.

 How alternative data comes into play

 In consideration of the challenges that Americans face when it comes to credit or loan access, many financial institutions today have been using alternative data not found in traditional consumer credit reports.
-Some sources of alternative data include utilities, telecom, rent, property or asset records, public records, alternative lending payments, and demand deposit account (DDA) information―data that most Americans already have and can present as proof of their ability to pay financial obligations on time.
+Some alternative data sources include utilities, telecom, rent, property or asset records, public records, alternative lending payments, and demand deposit account (DDA) information―data most Americans already have and can present as proof of their ability to pay financial obligations on time.

 How credolab complements FICO Score XD

-Our solutions are especially designed to improve and streamline traditional credit scoring methods, helping lenders gain more qualified applicants and improve their business operations.
+Our solutions are designed to improve and streamline traditional credit scoring methods, helping lenders gain more qualified applicants and improve their business operations.

 The low correlation of credolab’s data source to those used by FICO Score XD amplifies the overall predictiveness of any scoring algorithm.
-It uplifts the accessibility to credit of an entire population and not just new-to-credit customers by adding a new and more holistic dimension to the underwriting process.
+It uplifts the accessibility to the credit of an entire population and not just new-to-credit customers by adding a new and more holistic dimension to the underwriting process.